These are five signs that I’m in serious need of some alone time.

 Maybe I notice partway through making dinner that I’m missing an ingredient and become emotionally paralyzed trying to figure out a substitution.
 Or I realize after leaving the store that I forgot to buy shampoo and burst into tears.

 Anytime I notice that I’m no longer able to roll with these things and am instead stopped by them, it’s a good indicator to myself that I’ve got too much on my plate and need to take a break.
 Usually this is a good time for me to practice self-care.
 This includes:

-- Reaching out for help.
-For example, I may ask my partner to pick up shampoo while they’re out.
+for help.
+For example, I may ask my partner to pick up shampoo while they’re

 By taking some of those little things off my plate, I’m able to regain some time to myself to properly relax and recharge.